 Co-curricular drama activities in the Senior School:

 The biennial Senior School Production at Questors Theatre in Ealing.
 These shows offer wonderful opportunities for girls from Form III to Upper VI to work together both on stage and backstage in a professional theatre environment.
 The sense of enthusiasm and community that is developed through the production process and public performance nurtures the social inclusion we so value as a whole school.
 Recent shows include The Comedy of Errors (2015) Guys and Dolls (2013) and The Ash Girl (2012).
-This year’s production will be Little Shop of Horrors, click here to view the promo video!
+Last year’s production will be Little Shop of Horrors, click here to view the promo video!

 “I want to congratulate you on your production of The Comedy of Errors.
 My husband and I could not believe how professional the girls were.
 Your interpretation hit the spot!”
 Parent